rajexcited/personal-finance-ui/.github/ISSUE_TEMPLATE/regression_test_plan_template.md

 ## Pass/Fail Criteria

 - All tests must pass.
-100% success rate.
+100% success rate with few exceptions, if failure doesnot not need priority attention, and can be postponed to future release
-- Whenever a test case is executed, document the execution status (PASS or FAIL) as a new comment.
-Make sure to copy the table row with updated status with other details.
+- Record the testcase execution status (**PASS** or **FAIL**) as a comment.
+The template for comment is provided at the end of issue.
+Reference table row for details
-- If a test case fails, create a subtask issue using the template `bug report` to document the failure and track its resolution.
-Once PASSED, update the comment.
+- If a test case fails, create a task or bug issue using the template to document the failure or required changes.
+If issue created needs to be tracked within regression period, wait for the issue to be resolved and update the comment with status and details.
+Make sure resolved issue within regression period are labelled properly.
+- The issue created suring regression, attach Parent relationship to testplan or mention testplan as reference to indicate why and when issue is created.
+Helps to remind in future by tracking.

 ## Risk/Cost Mitigation: